Can you recover from identity theft?

 Can identity theft be expunged?

 In Florida, if you are convicted of identity theft, that record currently cannot be expunged from your criminal record.
 This is true even if someone uses your identity to commit criminal acts but you are mistakenly arrested and charged with the crime.
-If you have been arrested for identity theft in Cocoa and Palm Bay, FL, you can get prompt help with bail by calling Ammediate Bail Bonds at (321) 631-2663.
+If you have been arrested for identity theft in Cocoa, FL, you can get prompt help with bail by calling Ammediate Bail Bonds at (321) 631-2663.